 Practice testing is an essential part of your prep for a standardized test.
 When taking a practice SAT, ACT, or other standardized exam, you’ll get the opportunity to answer former or approximate test questions in a simulated testing environment.
 The feedback you will receive and the stamina you will build by sitting for practice tests on a regular basis are critical for helping you reach your ultimate score goals.
 Just as there are steps that you should take when preparing for or taking a practice test, there are also practices that are best to avoid.
 Here is a list of things to not to do when trying to get the most out of your practice testing experience.

 The human brain takes about 90 minutes to reach optimal operating levels after waking up from sleep.
 We don’t want to try following along with the migrating habits of beetles with our eyes half-shut.
-It doesn’t work, so plan to get 7 – 9 hours of sleep each night the week before a test.
+It doesn’t work, so plan to get between 7 and 9 hours of sleep each night the week before a test.
 Also, get up early enough on test day to have plenty of time to be ready and alert by the time your proctor says, “You may begin.”

 We need to make sure we are properly fueled before testing.
 Taking a multi-hour exam is a physiological challenge.
 Yes, your brain is doing 80% of the work, but remember that our brains are part of our bodies, and the adrenaline, dopamine, and cortisol that will be flowing through our bodies will require calories … lots of them.
 Have your normal breakfast, and bring snacks to the test center.
 You will be thanking yourself after the first break when you’ve had a banana and some peanut butter M&Ms before returning to your seat with a little it more hitch in your giddy-up.